In This Section

-A swimming pool barrier (swimming pool fence) that complies with the Swimming Pools Act 1992 and relevant Australian Standards, is required to be installed.
+A child-resistant barrier (swimming pool fence) that complies with the Swimming Pools Act 1992 and relevant Australian Standards, is required to be installed.

-Swim Spa Pools are not exempt development if they are capable of containing more than 2000 litres of water.
-Therefore, approval is required from a consent authority (Council) or a private certifier.
+Swim Spa Pools are not exempt development if they have a capacity of more than 2000 litres.
+Approval is required from a consent authority (Council) or a private certifier.

 Find out more: